How to Make Vietnamese Iced Coffee (Follow This Simple Recipe)

-So, what is Vietnamese coffee and how to you make it?
+So, what is Vietnamese coffee and how do you make it?

-The first distinguishing feature of a cup of Vietnamese brew is the brewing apparatus known as the phin.
-The phin is a decidedly low-tech and inexpensive device that is placed atop your mug and acts like a combination of a drip filter and a French press.
+The first distinguishing feature of a cup of Vietnamese brew is the brewing apparatus known as the Phin.
+The phin is a decidedly low-tech and inexpensive device – essentially, a simple stainless steel coffee press that is placed atop your mug and acts like a combination of a drip coffee filter and a coffee press.

-Coffee beans, ground medium-coarse, are added to the phin and weighted down with a thin lid.
-Hot water is then added and allowed to trickle through the beans and into the waiting mug.
-An easy-to-follow video tutorial can be found below.
+Medium-coarse ground beans are added to the phin and weighed down with a thin top screen.
+Hot water is then added, a cover is placed over it to retain the steam, and a thick drop of filter coffee trickles through the grinds and into the waiting mug.

 The process is not fast, and yields only a single cup at a time, but in many ways, this is part of the appeal.
 The brewing of Vietnamese coffee is a cathartic exercise with the slow pace stemming from the laid-back nature of its hot weather origins.

 Need a phin?
 You can pick one up easily on Amazon here: The Vietnamese Coffee Filter Phin.
 This brewer can also be used as a no bypass coffee brewer.

 A second unique aspect of authentic Vietnamese joe is the use of Robusta beans for the dark roast coffee that fuels the beverage.
 There are two species of coffee beans that make their way to grocery store shelves: Robusta and Arabica.

 Though Robusta beans are easier to grow, possess a higher caffeine content, and generate better crema, they are widely ignored by higher-end brands.
 This is the result of an unfortunate bitter taste many a palate has described as “burnt rubber”.
 Couple this with the fact that most restaurants use darker roast coffee (such as a French roast) for their Vietnamese coffee drinks, and you can see why tradition relies on the concentrated milk flavors and sugars of condensed milk.